NREL/tyche/docs/cheat-sheet.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 In the R&D decision contexts represented and analyzed by Tyche, “technology” has a very broad definition.
 A technology converts input(s) to output(s) using capital with a defined lifetime and incurs fixed and/or variable costs in doing so.
 A technology may be a manufacturing process, a biorefinery, an agricultural process, a renewable energy technology component such as a silicon wafer, a renewable energy technology unit such as a wind turbine or solar panel, a renewable power plant system such as a concentrated solar power plant, and more.
 Within the R&D decision context, a technology is also subject to one or more research areas in which R&D investments can be made to change the technology and its economic, environmental, and other metrics of interest.
 Multiple technologies can be modeled and compared within the same decision context, provided the same metrics are calculable for each technology.
 Within Tyche, a technology is represented both physically and economically using a classic but simple and generalized techno-economic analysis (TEA).
 The TEA is based on a user defined technology model and accompanying datasets of technological and investment information.
+New Section
+Describe Jupyter model and what it does
+Describe Python model and what it does, bringing up to here the discussion from below
+Then describe the supporting data sets below

 Input Datasets
 --------------
+The following first walks through the various .csv files that support the Tyche model within the folder for each technology, then these are put to use in the last section below to build and run a Tyche model of your technology to evaluate the potential impacts of alternative R&D investment strategies.
 Designs Dataset
 ~~~~~~~~~~~~~~~